AayushAryan007/LLM_engo-191-V1/README.md

 ---

-## Milestone 2 — Prompt Engineering
+## Milestone 2 — Prompt Engineering (`m2_prompt_studio`)

 **Objective**

-Improve response quality through structured prompt design.
+Improve response quality through structured prompt design — learned by experimentation rather than feature-building.
+The deliverable is a **Prompt Engineering Studio**: a terminal app that is really a menu of prompt experiments over the *same* model.

 ### Topics